--2-REV. D
+-2-REV. G

-1Temperature ranges are as follows: A Version, -40°C to +85°C; S Version, -55°C to +125°C.
+&lt;sup>1Temperature ranges are as follows: A Version, -40°C to +85°C; S Version, -55°C to +125°C. See also Note 16.

-2Applies after calibration at the temperature of interest.
+&lt;sup>2Applies after calibration at the temperature of interest.

-3Positive full-scale error applies to both unipolar and bipolar input ranges.
+&lt;sup>3Positive full-scale error applies to both unipolar and bipolar input ranges.

-4These errors will be of the order of the output noise of the part as shown in Table I when using system calibration.
-These errors are 20 μV typical when using selfcalibration or background calibration.
+&lt;sup>4These errors will be of the order of the output noise of the part as shown in Table I after system calibration.
+These errors will be 20 μV typical after self-calibration or background calibration.

-5Recalibration at any temperature or use of the background calibration mode will remove these drift errors.
+&lt;sup>5Recalibration at any temperature or use of the background calibration mode will remove these drift errors.

-6This common-mode voltage range is allowed, provided that the input voltage on AIN(+) and AIN(-) does not exceed AV {DD} + 30 mV and V{SS} - 30 mV.
+&lt;sup>6This common-mode voltage range is allowed, provided that the input voltage on AIN(+) and AIN(-) does not exceed AV DD + 30 mV and VSS - 30 mV.

-7These numbers are guaranteed by design and/or characterization.
+&lt;sup>7These numbers are guaranteed by design and/or characterization.

-8The analog inputs present a very high impedance dynamic load that varies with clock frequency and input sample rate.
+&lt;sup>8The analog inputs present a very high impedance dynamic load that varies with clock frequency and input sample rate.
 The maximum recommended source resistance depends on the selected gain (see Tables IV and V).

-9The analog input voltage range on the AIN1(+) and AIN2(+) inputs is given here with respect to the voltage on the AIN1(-) and AIN2(-) inputs.
-The absolute voltage on the analog inputs should not go more positive than AV{DD} + 30 mV or go more negative than V{SS} - 30 mV.
+The analog input voltage range on the AIN1(+) and AIN2(+) inputs is given here with respect to the voltage on the AIN1(-) and AIN2(-) inputs.
+The absolute voltage on the analog inputs should not go more positive than $AV{DD}$ + 30 mV or go more negative than $V{SS}$ - 30 mV.

-$^{^{10}}V{REF} = REF IN(+) - REF IN(-).$
+$^{10}$ VREF = REF IN(+) - REF IN(-).

-$^{^{11}}$ The reference input voltage range may be restricted by the input voltage range requirement on the V{BIAS} input.
+$^{11}$ The reference input voltage range may be restricted by the input voltage range requirement on the $V{BIAS}$ input.